OBITORASU/My-Hacking-Writeups/Tenable CTF 2021/Ripper Doc/solution.md

 ![forbidden page](images/forbidden%20page.png)

 Well I wasn't a member of whatever club they were talking about so I had to figure out a way to get my membership.
 I fired up ```burpsuite``` and started to intercept my HTTP requests.
-I captured the request for the ripper doc list page and it looked something like this.
+I captured the request for the ripper doc list page and it looked something like this:

 ![unauthenticated](images/unauthenticated.png)

 I could clearly see a cookie set to false which resulted in me being flagged outside the club.
-The simple solution that came to mind was to set the cookie to true and sending the modified request via ```burp repeater```.
+The simple solution that came to mind was to set the cookie to true and send the modified request via ```burp repeater```.

 ![cookies](images/cookies.png)